Information about Atropine

 - ₹18 to ₹32Bell Pharma Pvt Ltd2 variant(s)

 Expert advice for Atropine

-- Avoid taking atropine if you have urinary retention, high blood pressure, any heart problem including weak heart, or high thyroid hormone level.
+- Avoid taking Atropine if you have urinary retention, high blood pressure, any heart problems or high thyroid hormone level.

 Frequently asked questions for Atropine